 We rely on shipping providers to deliver products to our customers globally.
-Labor, tariff, or World Trade Organization-related disputes, piracy, physical damage to shipping facilities or equipment caused by severe weather or terrorist incidents, congestion at shipping facilities, complications related to public health crises, inadequate equipment to load, dock, and offload our products, energy-related tie-ups, or other factors could disrupt or delay shipping or off-loading of our products domestically and internationally.
+Labor, tariff, or World Trade Organization-related disputes, piracy, physical damage to shipping facilities or equipment caused by severe weather or terrorist incidents, congestion at shipping facilities, complications related to public health crises (including the ongoing COVID-19 pandemic), inadequate equipment to load, dock, and offload our products, energy-related tie-ups, or other factors could disrupt or delay shipping or off-loading of our products domestically and internationally.
 Such disruptions or delays may have an adverse effect on our financial condition and results of operations.

-We are dependent on single and sole source suppliers for some of the components and materials used in our products, and the loss of any of these suppliers could harm our business.
+We rely on a limited number of third-party suppliers for some of the components and materials used in our products, and the loss of any of these suppliers, or delays or problems in the supply of components and materials could harm our business.

-We rely on single and sole source suppliers for certain components and materials used in our products.
+We rely on a limited number of third-party suppliers for certain components and materials used in our products, including single and sole source suppliers.
 Additionally, several of our instruments are assembled at the facilities of contract manufacturers in Singapore.
-We do not have long term contracts with our suppliers of these components and materials or our assembly service providers.
+We do not have long-term contracts with our suppliers of these components and materials or our assembly service providers.
 The loss of a single or sole source supplier of any of the following components and/or materials would require significant time and effort to locate and qualify an alternative source of supply, if at all: